LGBT Studies is founded on the premise that the social organization of sexuality is best studied from interdisciplinary perspectives.

 Undergraduate students in any college at Cornell may minor in LGBT Studies in conjunction with a major defined elsewhere in the university.
 The minor attracts students from a variety of disciplines including, but not limited to: English, Performing and Media Arts, Biological Sciences, and Anthropology.

-The undergraduate minor consists of four courses chosen from the links below.
+The undergraduate minor consists of four courses chosen from the program's course offerings.
 Course offerings change annually, so students must consult the list of offerings each year to see whether a specific course will count toward the minor.
 Students may petition the Director of LGBT Studies for courses not listed.

 For more detailed information please review the undergraduate minor application.